mathieudelehaye/AndroidBooking/README.md

 # AndroidBooking
-A generic Android app reusing the homemade framework AndroidJavaTools.
+A generic Android app reusing my homemade Java and Kotlin framework AndroidJavaTools: https://github.com/mathieudelehaye/AndroidJavaTools

 This is a clone of an online travel agency app, like [Booking.com](https://www.booking.com).